KansasCityWomeninTechnology/codingandcupcakes/README.md

 ## Making a form

-Next we are going to add a form onto the Contact page, allowing people to email us with questions or comments.
+Next, we are going to add a form onto the Contact page, allowing people to email us with questions or comments.
 Again, the easiest way is to start with some existing code and then make our changes to it.

 1. This link has an example you can customize: [http://www.w3schools.com/html/tryit.asp?filename=tryhtml_form_mail](http://www.w3schools.com/html/tryit.asp?filename=tryhtml_form_mail)
 2. Once you’ve customized the form in the link above, copy the tags and code of the **h2** and **form** sections.